article · Certification difficulty & pass rates

 Sources: Anthropic Economic Index report: Cadences (release 2026-06-26), Canaries in the Coal Mine - recent employment effects of AI (working paper), Felten Raj and Seamans - AI Occupational Exposure (AIOE) index, GPTs are GPTs: An early look at the labor market impact potential of LLMs (Science 2024), OECD Employment Outlook 2023 - Artificial Intelligence and the Labour Market

-Credential matches in this packet: CompTIA CompTIA Cloud+.
+Certifications referenced in this evidence packet: CompTIA Cloud+.

 • Do not publish a Cloud+ pass-rate percentage from this row.
 Use official seed facts only with source-limit caveats until same-day live official recheck succeeds.